 32

-Since 1 January 2018, the new Federal Law on Nationality has been in force.
+Since January 1, 2018, the new Federal Nationality Act has come into force.

 The procedures for acquiring Swiss nationality have changed.

-The procedure differs if the applicant is related to a Swiss person.
+The procedure differs if the candidate is related to a Swiss person.

 There are two different naturalization procedures:

-• the facilitated naturalisation procedure is intended in particular for spouses of Swiss nationals and children of Swiss fathers or mothers,
+• the facilitated naturalization procedure is aimed at spouses of Swiss nationals and children of Swiss parents,

-• the ordinary naturalisation procedure concerns foreigners who have been in Switzerland for 10 years and who hold a valid C permit.
+• the ordinary naturalization procedure concerns foreign nationals with 10 years’ residence in Switzerland and a valid C permit.

 Processing time

-In principle, all naturalisation procedures filed after 1 January 2018 should not exceed 18 months, from the time of filing the application until the time of the municipal decision.
+In principle, all naturalization procedures filed after January 1, 2018 should not exceed 18 months, from the filing of the application to the time of the municipal decision.
+Times may vary depending on current requests and processing times.

-In order to obtain Swiss nationality, the spouse of foreign origin has the possibility to apply for facilitated naturalisation if he or she meets the following conditions:
+In order to obtain Swiss nationality, spouses of foreign origin may apply for facilitated naturalization if they meet the following conditions:

-• Be married to a Swiss citizen and have lived with your spouse for at least three years
+• Be married to a Swiss citizen and have been living with your spouse for at least three years

-• Have resided in Switzerland for a total of five years, including the year preceding the filing of the application
+• Have lived in Switzerland for a total of five years, including the year prior to submitting the application

-• Not to compromise Switzerland’s internal or external security
+• Not to jeopardize Switzerland’s internal or external security

 • Respect public safety and order

-• Speak and write in French (A2 written/B1 oral certificates)
+• Speaking and writing in French (A2 written/B1 oral certificates)

-• Participate in the economy or acquire training
+• Participating in economic life or acquiring training

-• Encourage and support the integration of family members
+• Encouraging and supporting the integration of family members

 Ordinary naturalization

-It concerns foreign residents in Switzerland who have lived and worked in Switzerland for a long time.
-They must be well integrated and consider themselves as full citizens.
+It applies to foreign residents who have been living and working in Switzerland for a long time.
+They must be well integrated and consider themselves as full-fledged citizens.

 The main conditions are as follows: